preservim/vim-thematic/README.markdown

 ## GUI fullscreen capabilities

-`themata` supports fullscreen capabilities in a GUI-based Vim, including typeface, font-size, lines, columns, linespace, transparency and even the fullscreen background.
+`thematic` supports fullscreen capabilities in a GUI-based Vim, including typeface, font-size, lines, columns, linespace, transparency and even the fullscreen background.

-Note that once invoked, `themata` will override your fullscreen settings, specifically `fuoptions` to get better control over lines and columns and the fullscreen background.
+Note that once invoked, `thematic` will override your fullscreen settings, specifically `fuoptions` to get better control over lines and columns and the fullscreen background.

 ## Column sizing

 You may wish to adjust the columns while in full screen.
 Map to Command-9 and Command-0 in your `.vimrc` with:

     ```
-    nmap <silent> <D-9> <Plug>ThemataNarrow
+    nmap <silent> <D-9> <Plug>ThematicNarrow
-    nmap <silent> <D-0> <Plug>ThemataWiden
+    nmap <silent> <D-0> <Plug>ThematicWiden
     ```

 ## FAQ

 ### Q: I want to set `cursorline`, `wrap`, `foldcolumn`, `list`, `number`, `relativenumber`, `textwidth`, etc. in my themes.

-`themata` focuses exclusively on global settings.
+`thematic` focuses exclusively on global settings.
 The settings above are not globally-scoped but are instead scoped to individual buffers and windows.
 These are best set using the existing `FileType` facility in Vim.

 In addition, settings like `textwidth` will modify your documents.
 This plugin strenuously avoids doing anything to change your documents.